- setting the task and initial scope of works

 User/market researchThis is the stage when being based on the established task and aims, UI/UX designer starts the path with getting deeper into the environment in which the future application will function.
 The research stage usually moves on in two directions simultaneously: user research and market research.
 User research means getting deeper into details of core target audience to understand their preferences and psychological peculiarities, the influence of different factors like colors, stylistic decisions and logic of interaction on emotions and experience of the defined group, the sources of information and creative performance ways which could engage users and make them active.
 Marketing research means exploring the market segment, primarily in the perspective of creative solutions used by competitors.
 Visual design presumes creating original and recognizable style that will make the product stand out of the crowd and draw potential customer’s attention.
 Famous guru of advertising David Ogilvy emphasized the great importance of research for creating effective result: "Advertising people who ignore research are as dangerous as generals who ignore decodes of enemy signals."
 Time has changed the means, goals and technologies, still vital role of research established even stronger.
 Neglecting the research stage and relying only on their creative intuition, experience and talent, designers risk failing this task as they will not know the conditions of the app functioning and will not be able to make it efficient, user-friendly and original.

 UX WireframingIt is the process of creating general structure of the designed application or website.
-It’s usually accomplished via the set of schematic screens or pages of low or middle level of fidelity.
+It’s usually accomplished via the set of schematic screens or pages of the low or middle level of fidelity.
 The aim of this stage is setting clear and orderly structure of all the layout, transitions and interactions on the basis of user’s problems and pains which the product is going to solve.
 In one of our previous articles we provided a bit of metaphor on that.
 When we think about building the house, for example, we usually mean the process of physical appearance of the construction rather than tons of projects, drawings and calculations made on paper.
 And yes, physically it’s possible to build the house without any project as well as it’s possible to create the interface out of thin air.
 However, in this case you shouldn’t be surprised if one day the house will crack and collapse without any visible reasons as well as the app looking amazing and stylish won’t bring you any loyal users.
 If you want to have a reliable house, a durable mechanism, a powerful application or a highly-functional website, the recipe is the same – take your time for thorough planning and projecting.
-This is not going to waste your time, vise versa, it will save your time you would otherwise have to spend on redesign and attempts to find out why your product doesn’t work properly.
+This is not going to waste your time, vice versa, it will save your time you would otherwise have to spend on redesign and attempts to find out why your product doesn’t work properly.
 That is the aim of UX part of design process.
 UX wireframing stage should be heavily based on user research, competition research and analysis of all the data obtained.
 In the outcome, it creates the clear scheme whose complexity depends on the product functionality and reflects all the system of transitions and interactions as well as placement of all the elements of the interface based on their optimal use flow.
 In some cases, wireframing done in pencil sketching or rough drafts is enough, although preferably it is accomplished with the special tools and software optimizing design process and increasing performance.

 PrototypingThe original concept behind the term ‘prototype’ is the sample model of the product that gives the ability to test it and see if the solutions and decisions made about the product are efficient.
-Prototypes should not be seen as the analogue of the final product as they aren’t those.
+Prototypes should not be seen as the analog of the final product as they aren’t those.
 Their main aim is to enable a designer, a customer and a user to check the correctness and appropriateness of the design solutions.
 The value of prototypes in the sphere of app and webdesign has rocketed for the last few years.
 Actually, it is easy to explain as even the low-fidelity prototype gets the designer, customer and tester much closer to the looks and functions of the future product than the most elaborate schemes, drawings and wireframes.
 Certainly, that doesn’t mean that schemes and wireframes could be eliminated from the process as they are essential in the process of creating design solutions.
 However, when you want to feel their efficiency and check if nothing has been missed in the design process, prototype will be the great help.
 Considering the fact that a lot of customers see the prototype as something very close to the final version of product design aka “UI in action”, in practice this approach is not effective.
 Prototyping is much more efficient and useful as the step between UX design and UI design.
-So, here in Tubik Studio we support the workflow having the sequence "UX – prototype – UI".
+So, here in Tubik, we support the workflow having the sequence "UX – prototype – UI".
 The prototypes on UI stage can be created for presentation of application general looks rather than for testing and improving its functional features.
 And this is the trap in which it is easy to get confused.
 Prototyping all the details on the final stage of UI in most cases is not so reasonable as it could seem.
 It will be too time-consuming and in this perspective, it would be better to spend the same time on coding a demo-version.
 Moreover, usability should be thoroughly checked first of all at the UX stage, otherwise it would be much harder to change inefficient solution after having accomplished a lot of work on UI.
 Certainly, it would be amazing to create prototypes both for UX and UI, but by far not all the designers and customers agree to spend so much time on design tasks and want to test and improve the design much faster and cheaper.

 UI (User Interface) DesignUser Interface is actually a finalized interactive field in which the user interacts with the product.
 It includes all the tools of increasing usability and satisfying target users’ needs and wishes.
 All the features of visual perception as well sound and tactile feelings influencing the product use and interaction with is should be analyzed and optimized here to the purpose of the app or a website is designed.
 For example, such aspects as color palette, types and fonts, shapes and forms, illustration and animation and so on and so forth are able to affect the performance of the final product greatly in both positive and negative way.
-In general terms, the UX research and wireframing stage is about how the website or application works while UI is how it looks.
-Both these stages include work on successful interactions, but UX deals more with logic, connections and user behavior while UI stage provides visual representation of all the concept.
-It means that ideally designer should first work on UX part with concentration on layout, making it more powerful, thought-out, clear and easy to use.
+In general terms, the UX research and wireframing stages are about how the website or application works while UI is how it looks.
+Both these stages include work on successful interactions, but UX deals more with logic, connections and user behavior while UI stage provides the visual representation of all the concept.
+It means that ideally, the designer should first work on UX part with concentration on layout, making it more powerful, thought-out, clear and easy to use.
 Without this vital work you highly risk creating pure mess out of the user interface.
 After the UX part is tested by prototype, agreed upon and the concept of layout, transitions and features are accepted, the designer starts the UI design part.
 This is the time when a newborn heart and brain of your product is clothed with its skin and bones.
 Here the product gets its real color scheme, forms and features of the layout details, styles, animated elements and so on.
 All the UI solutions directly influence the positive or negative user experience, so the processes of UX wireframing and UI design should mutually support each other and follow the same strategy otherwise the efficient solutions of one stage will not work for the other.

 AnimationTelling about the details and benefits of interface animation used in mobile apps, we mentioned that the most efficient way is to consider this aspect through all the creative stages.
 However, the high time to apply it in practice is when UI design is basically accomplished and general stylistic concept is agreed upon.
 Like everything that is put into the interface and process of interaction with it, animation must be a functional element, not just a decor.
 Considering motion elements while planning user journey around the digital product, designer should deeply analyze its potential for increasing usability, utility and desirability of the product before making a decision to apply it in the layout or transitions.
 Animation in UI requires thoughtful approach and always needs to have a clear purpose set behind.
 Advantages and utility of using it in interaction process have to be obvious and outweighing possible disadvantages.
 After this stage is accomplished, the visual details approved and agreed upon, designers transfer the assets to developers who are going to do the magic of making them alive.
 Also, this is the good time to review the estimation once again and plan the clear sprints on development on the basis of thought-out design.